Create child themes and customize styles, templates and functions. Enqueues stylesheets and web fonts. Handles rgba, vendor-prefixes and more.

 You can add queries and selectors using the "Raw CSS" textarea on the Query/Selector tab.
 See Query/Selector, above.

 We always recommend relying on good cascading design over global overrides.
 To that end, you have ability to change the load order of child theme styles by entering a value in the "Order" field.
-And yes, you can now set rules as important by checking the "!" box next to each input.
+And yes, you can now set properties as important by checking the "!" box next to each input.
 Please use judiciously.

 The Child Theme Configurator uses a standardized syntax for gradients and only supports two-color gradients without intermediate stops.
 The inputs consist of origin (e.g., top, left, 135deg, etc.), start color and end color.
 The browser-specific syntax is generated automatically when you save these values.
 See Caveats, below, for more information.